STAY UP TO DATE

 SHOULD I BE WEARING BLUE LIGHT GLASSES?

-Check out goodr’s latest line of five Blue Mirage beauties, which we think are the BEST blue blocker sunglasses around.
+Check out goodr’s latest line of five Blue Mirage beauties, which we think are the BEST blue light filter glasses around.
 Talk about quality!
 We hope they solve all of your problems, but at the end of the day, they might just be really flocking cool glasses in really flocking awesome frames.
 Either way, you can’t go wrong with the best blue light glasses around.

 Gamers go outside too!
-At goodr, we saw the gaming community that was being underserved by sunglasses and blue-light blockers.
+At goodr, we saw the gaming community that was being underserved by sunglasses and blue light blocking technology.
 The glasses were expensive, ugly, uncomfortable, and didn’t meet our four Fs.
-We wanted to bring fun, functional, fashionable, ‘ffordable blue blocker glasses to the gaming community, so we launched GAME goodr.
-Our colorways include no-slip no-bounce polarized sunglasses for gamers who love going outside, plus Blue Mirage best blue light glasses (blue-light blockers) for ardent screen gazers.
+We wanted to bring fun, functional, fashionable, ‘ffordable blue filter glasses to the gaming community, so we launched GAME goodr.
+Our colorways include no-slip no-bounce polarized sunglasses for gamers who love going outside, plus Blue Mirage best blue light glasses (blue-light glasses) for ardent screen gazers.

-You might be wondering: “What are blue light blockers?
-Are blue blockers bad for you?
+You might be wondering: “What are blue light glasses?
+Are blue glasses bad for you?
 Why block blue light?
 Did it say mean things to you on Twitter?!?!”
 No.

 In the visible light spectrum, blue light has the shortest wavelength, and the highest energy.
 Therefore, it has the most potential to harm your eyes.
 Meanwhile, white light is a combination of all the visible wavelengths, and red light has the longest wavelengths and lowest energy.
 Pretty surprising, right?
 Because red light FEELS harsher than blue light?
 Remember that short-lived 90s Nintendo system, the Virtual Boy?
 It was, like, all red light, and people hated it!
 One of Nintendo’s rare failures.
 HA.
 But we digress.